 We are delighted to offer the unique opportunity for you to name a seat in our brand new auditorium.

-The Tung Auditorium will be located at heart of the building and will seat 400 with space for a 70-piece orchestra.
+The Tung Auditorium will be located at the heart of the building and will seat 400 with space for a 70-piece orchestra.
+Fewer than 100 seats remain to be named, read about the stories behind these seats on our name a seat stories webpage.

 Put your name down in history